 It’s a new deal for a new generation.

 Kevin is the co-founder and CEO of Monegraph.
 He is an Associate Professor in the Department of Art and Art Professions at NYU where he oversees the department's digital art practices.
 He has had a long studio art career working collaboratively with his partner Jennifer McCoy.
 In New York, their artworks are in the permanent collections of MoMA, the Metropolitan Museum, the Whitney Museum of American Art and dozens of other museums and collections world-wide.

 Chris Tse is a technologist by trade, a designer in practice, and an entrepreneur at heart.
 He is the co-founder and CTO of Monegraph, where he leads the development of decentralized digital markets with a combination of cloud and blockchain-based tools.
 Chris was previously the head of R&D at McGraw-Hill Lab, and before that, the head of Innovation at BusinessWeek Digital.
-Chris also founded the open source project CardStack.io, promoting the adoption of card-based UIs.
+Chris is also the founding director of the Cardstack project, promoting the open source software that provides a cohesive experience across blockchain and the cloud.
 Chris holds a B.S. in Computer Science from Columbia University and is still very much addicted to New York City.